Indigenous rock: Australia

-Famous songs include Treaty, My Island Home, and Blackfella/Whitefella.
+Famous songs include "Treaty", "My Island Home", and "Blackfella/Whitefella".

 Canada

 Indigenous peoples in Canada include First Nations, Métis and Inuit.
-Some examples of Canadian Indigenous rock bands or artists include Road Engine Dreams (AKA: R.E.D.), A Tribe Called Red, Edward Gamblin, George Leach, Derek Miller, Breach of Trust, Kashtin, Bruthers of Different Muthers, Digging Roots and Burnt Project 1.
+Some examples of Canadian Indigenous rock bands or artists include Aysanabee, Breach of Trust, Kashtin, Bruthers of Different Muthers, Burnt Project 1, Digging Roots, Edward Gamblin, The Halluci Nation (formerly A Tribe Called Red), George Leach, Derek Miller, Robbie Robertson, Julian Taylor, Ruby Waters, and Tom Wilson.

 Ecuador

 Several mestizo-bands in Ecuador made use of indigenous musical elements in rock music since the 1990s.
 Rocola Bacalao integrated Andean rhythms and made in their song-texts references to emblematic indigenous towns, such as Pujilí in Cotopaxi.
 Sal y Mileto and Casería de Lagartos coined the genre of new Ecuadorian Rock.
 Nevertheless, in the 1980s and the early 1990s the rhythm of the social as expressed in Ecuadorian rock was characterized by hopelessness and resistance or even resignation against repression.
 With the emergence of a powerful indigenous movement the rhythm changed.
 The most emblematic references towards the political impact of the indigenous movement are made by the metalband Aztra and the hardcore band CURARE at the beginning of the 2000s, during the heyday of indigenous social protest against neoliberalism and for (ethnic) democratization.